Consecrated life: Mendicant orders

 Around the 13th century during the rise of the medieval towns and cities the mendicant orders developed.
 While the monastic foundations were rural institutions marked by a retreat from secular society, the mendicants were urban foundations organized to engage secular city life and to meet some of its needs such as education and service to the poor.
-The five primary mendicant religious Order of the 13th century are the Order of Friars Preachers (the Dominicans), Order of Friars Minor (the Franciscans), Order of the Servants of Mary (Servite Order), Order of St. Augustine (Augustinians) and the Order of Our Lady of Mount Carmel (the Carmelites).
+The five primary mendicant religious Order of the 13th century are the Order of Preachers (the Dominicans), Order of Friars Minor (the Franciscans), Order of the Servants of Mary (Servite Order), Order of St. Augustine (the Augustinians) and the Order of Our Lady of Mount Carmel (the Carmelites).

 Congregations

 Until the 16th century recognition was granted only to institutes with solemn vows.
 By the constitution Inter cetera of 20 January 1521, Pope Leo X appointed a rule for tertiaries with simple vows.
 Under this rule, enclosure was optional, enabling non-enclosed followers of the rule to engage in various works of charity not allowed to enclosed religious.
 In 1566 and 1568, Pope Pius V rejected this classification, but their presence was tolerated and they continued to increase in number.
 Their lives were oriented toward social service and to evangelization in Europe and mission areas.
 The number of these congregations increased further in the upheavals brought by the French Revolution and subsequent Napoleonic invasions of other Catholic countries, depriving thousands of monks and nuns of the income that their communities held because of inheritances and forcing them to find a new way of living their religious life.
 On 8 December 1900, they were approved and recognised as religious.

-The Society of Jesus is an example of an institute that obtained recognition as an "order" with solemn vows, although the members were divided into the professed with solemn vows (a minority) and the "coadjutors" with simple vows.
+The Society of Jesus is an example of an institute that obtained recognition as a religious order with solemn vows, although the members were divided into the professed with solemn vows (a minority) and the "coadjutors" with simple vows.
 It was founded in the wake of the Protestant Reformation, introducing several innovations designed to meet the demands of the 16th century crisis.
 Its members were freed from the commitments of common life, especially the common prayer, which allowed them to minister individually in distant places.
 Their unusually long formation, typically thirteen years, prepared them to represent the intellectual tradition of the Church even in isolation.